YeDawa/DumpSync/docs/share.md

 ### Shareable Files

-Formats supported for the report file are:
+Formats supported for the share file are:

 - SQL
 - TXT